2003100127Sun/ntm/README.md

 ```
 > parameters illustration
 ```
-- fg --help a file for phenotype. required.
+-fg --help a file for phenotype. required.
-- fp --help a file for genotype which can consist of different chromosomes. required
+-fp --help a file for genotype which can consist of different chromosomes. required
 ```
+> file format
+	1. phenotype file: a file contains growth data observed over time.
+	2. genotype file: a file contains genomic distance, chromosome group and markers.